 Best Alternative to OVPN

 Overall, OVPN is a decent VPN service that packs in some pretty decent features.
 It works great with torrenting and also offers fast speeds.
 Having said that, there’s still room for improvement.

 By that I mean OVPN should work on adding more servers and establishing a better network.
 OVPN should also do something about the fact that their service doesn’t work with Netflix, BBC iPlayer, and Hulu.

 Because at the end of the day, there are other VPNs out there that can deliver better performance.
 For instance, you can go for Surfshark or ExpressVPN that are known to offer exceptional unblocking performance and rock-solid privacy.

 All in all, If you want to get a VPN that’s more affordable than OVPN and offers more features, you might find my in-depth Surfshark vs NordVPN vs PureVPN and CyberGhost vs ExpressVPN vs Surfshark comparisons helpful.

 Do I Recommend OVPN?

 Definitely, yes.
 I do recommend getting OVPN.
-After all, it works great with torrenting, it offers fast speeds and works with Amazon Prime and Disney+ too.
+After all, it works great with torrenting, it offers fast speeds and works with Amazon Prime, Netflix, Hulu, and Disney+ too.

-However, do keep in mind that OVPN costs $4.99/mo which is considerably more expensive than Surfshark which offers more features and better overall performance.
+However, do keep in mind that OVPN costs $4.99/mo which is considerably more expensive than Surfshark which offers more features and slightly better performance.

 If the price is not an issue for you and you can compromise on some features, then really you can’t find a better VPN than OVPN.